Helping You Recover Compensation for Your Injuries and Anguish After a Boat Accident that Wasn’t Your Fault

 When a person is injured or killed in a Virginia boating accident, it’s possible that one or more people can be held liable for their injuries.
-For example, if a boat operator was drunk at the time of an accident that caused a passenger to fall overboard and drown, the intoxicated pilot could be held legally responsible for the wrongful death of the victim.
-If they collided with another boat, the other pilot may also be found to be liable, too.
+For example, suppose a boat operator was drunk at the time of an accident that caused a passenger to fall overboard and drown.
+In that case, the intoxicated pilot could be held legally responsible for the victim’s wrongful death of the victim.
+If they collided with another boat, the other pilot might also be found to be liable, too.

 Many boats are rentals.
 Should a vessel be poorly maintained and result in an injury, the rental company can be held liable for the damages caused by their watercraft.
-They can also be held legally responsible for renting out defective equipment or for allowing an inexperienced and untrained person pilot a boat or jet ski.
-Even the manufacturer or seller of the boat in question can be liable if the vessel was defective at the time it was sold.
+They can also be held legally responsible for renting out defective equipment or allowing an inexperienced and untrained person to pilot a boat or jet ski.
+Even the manufacturer or seller of the boat in question could be liable if the vessel were defective when it was sold.